o-l-a-v/winget-intune-win32/README.md

 Use Winget to create logic in Intune that will handle both install and upgrades.
 * Set and forget, I don't want to maintain client applications in Intune.
 * Control, I don't want to run ```winget upgrade --all``` because it also upgrades things like Office ProPlus.

+But only for apps that either does not autoupgrade by itself, or autoupgrade requires admin permissions.
+* Excludes:
+  * Apps in system context that auto updates using a service running as SYSTEM
+    * Adobe Acrobat Reader DC
+	* Google Chrome
+	* Mozilla Firefox
+  * Microsoft Store UWP apps
+  * Apps in user context that auto updates
+    * 1Password
+	* Microsoft Visual Studio Code (User)
+* Includes:
+  * 7-Zip
+  * Microsoft PowerToys
+  * Microsoft Visual Studio Code
+  * Notepad++

+Apps not available in Microsoft Store that auto updates though, will still be nice to install using Winget.
+But then skip creating upgrade logic.

 Piggyback others work.
 * [winget-cli](https://github.com/microsoft/winget-cli)